Louise

 Head of Policy and Campaigns, The Suzy Lamplugh Trust

-Registered Forensic Psychologist, Multi-Agency Stalking Partnership, Hampshire and Isle of Wight Healthcare NHS Foundation Trust
+Chartered Principal Clinical Psychologist & Clinical Lead, Multi-Agency Stalking Partnership, Hampshire & Isle of Wight Healthcare NHS Foundation Trust

 Meet your colleagues and make new connections via the virtual platform.